Discover all the tax services we offer

-First things first: almost all Americans are required to file a US federal tax return regardless of where they live.
-Whether you’re in Pittsburg or Paris, the IRS still wants a thorough report of your income.
-That means your worldwide income—not just income that came from a US source.
+First, almost all Americans are required to file a US federal tax return regardless of where they live.
+Whether you’re in Pittsburg or Paris, the IRS still wants a thorough income report.
+That means your worldwide income—not just from a US source.

 Many US states continue to tax residents who move away until they sever ties with that state.
 Depending on the state, this can be an easy process, or it can be difficult.
 Some states make it hard to remove yourself from their tax jurisdiction.

 For example, even if you live in another country, a state may impose taxes if: